lukakama/klets-plugins/README.md

 This is the repository project for new and experimental commands for KLets, translated in Italian and English.

-The project and its code is distributed under "GNU General Public License, Version 3" (see LICENSE-GPLv3.txt).
+The project and its code is distributed under "GNU General Public License, Version 3" (see license.txt).

 Why there is an open source plugin pack project for KLets?